 IF YES PLEASE ELABORATE

 Excellent post.
 I’m very much looking forward to seeing the results and performance of the new continuous time transfer function identification routine on some existing SISO data I have that spans a wide frequency range and has time delay.
 This new feature of the toolbox should save me significant time setting up optimisation problems in the optimisation toolbox to achieve the desired result.
 Well done.

 @Ali: Given that you have input/output datasets from the system that capture its important dynamics, you can use various System Identification techniques to construct a mathematical model for the system in MATLAB.
 You can choose the technique to be used based on what is needed for your application.
-The following webinar will help you get started on the System Identification Toolbox:

 I have matlab R2010a on my PC, I am getting the following error while executing: